50 Ways To Be Better & Generate Demand On Instagram

 Before we continue, we should probably confirm what Instagram is and isn’t.
 Where businesses are concerned, Instagram is a community building and demand generation tool, not a sales tool.
 If you overuse the word sales when referring to it, you are setting yourself up to fail.
 What you need to be selling is the lifestyle associated with your brand or products.
-You can’t sell direct from Instagram, but you can generate demand on Instagram
+You can’t sell directly from Instagram, but you can generate demand on Instagram.

 Going out on a whim here and speculating here that there is more than one reason why Instagram still haven’t given us the option to embed links into normal posts yet.
-Reason one, (the most obvious) is that they want you to pay for their advertising.
+Reason one, (the most obvious) is that they want you to pay for their Instagram advertising.
 But reason two is likely that they want to retain their original sense of authenticity as a community, and not allow it to become a network full of overzealous businesses constantly shouting about how great they are.

 While they have specific brand accounts, there is still a significant feeling of consistency across the board.
 You need to be building demand, making people want in, building a community of people who love your stuff, encouraging organic advocacy through word of mouth and shares/user generated content.